FusionAuth/fusionauth-site/site/_posts/2020-12-23-auth-facade-pattern.md

 If you think FusionAuth fits your needs, [download FusionAuth](/download/), kick the tires and build a proof of concept.

-If you are interested in packaging it as part of your application, please contact us to discuss a resellers agreement.
+If you are interested in packaging it as part of your application, please [contact us]](/contact/) to discuss a resellers agreement.